iree-org/iree/benchmarks/README.md

    be regenerated in the future.

-   We may further automate this over time, such as by importing from Python sources as part of the benchmarks pipeline directly.
+   We may further automate this over time, such as by importing from Python sources as part of the benchmarks pipeline directly (see https://github.com/google/iree/issues/6942).
 For now, here are some
    references:

    * https://gist.github.com/antiagainst/35b0989bd0188dd9df4630bb0cf778f2